+When the sun rises early, so do we.
 A couple Saturdays ago the PBT team spent the morning watching the sun creep over the snow-covered peak of Mount Lincoln, above Montgomery Reservoir.
-We were exploring the headwaters of the South Platte River, in some of the farthest west territory of the Platte River Basin, a region of central Colorado called South Park.
+We were exploring the headwaters of the South Platte River, in some of the farthest-west territory of the Platte River Basin, a region […]

 Posted on May 15, 2015

 Here at the international headquarters of the Platte Basin Timelapse project in Lincoln, Nebraska, there are times when unplanned or unexpected things happen.
 When those unplanned or unexpected things are too good to resist we document them.
-What happens if those events don’t directly fit into a story that we’re working on at the time?
-We blog it! […]
+Take for example last Thursday (May 7, 2015).
+The Lincoln airport reported 6.65 inches of rain, which may not sound like […]

 Posted on April 5, 2015